Zurun-Rikuthin/Barebones-Danmaku/src/main/resources/images/README.md

   * Note: Some sprites in an animation (e.g., walking animations) may have varying dimensions, which can result in gaps.
 These gaps are acceptable, but it's important to playergn the sprites consistently across the strip.

-* Save the resulting strip image in the `/animations/` folder.
+* Save the resulting strip image in the `/animations/` directory.

 * Ensure the strip layout is clear and well-organized, whether arranged horizontally, vertically, or in a grid.